OptimalBits/ground/Readme.md

-#Ginger MVC Framework
+#Introduction

-Ginger is a minimalistic javascript framework designed to create modern, interactive web applications.
-It has been inspired by other great frameworks such as Backbone, Spine, Batman and Sammy, but with some ideas of its own and some unique features.
+Ground is a minimalistic javascript framework designed to create modern, interactive web applications.

+It has been inspired by other great an dpopular frameworks such as Backbone, Spine, Batman and Sammy, but with some ideas of its own and some unique features.

 Note that this framework is still under heavy development and subject to API changes.
 All feedback is therefore very much appreciated.